 At the culmination of practical processes we are reminded according to ANT as framework, of the location of technology as an actor in the network (Sage Publications 2004) – the role of digital technologies in the process of development and execution of the fashion range and image.
 Here a symbiotic process was originated whereby all actants, human and non-human, construct and are construed via artefacts that encode meaning in relation to each other.
 The practical outcome of Shuttleworth’s digital fashion range is conceptually extended by the digital fashion imagery as a result of the techno-social network of practice set up by myself and the emerging designer.
 This demonstrates a process of intellectual mentorship and partnership in an education context with a process of participatory learning that became decentred and inclusive; it concretises a digital contribution across different typologies of technological practice.

-The purpose of this project is threefold.
-A body of transmedia digital fashion work which forms part of Shuttleworth’s BTech: Fashion study was produced, underpinned by transformative theories of learning.
-The conceptualisation of a fashion photographic shoot which further extends the digital fashion range into transmedia methodology was framed using Latour’s (2005) ANT.
-It is hoped that this co-authored contribution in some ways to scholarship in Second Wave DH, which acknowledges the significance of digital tools and digital forms of culture and artefact production to the Humanities.
+The relevance of this project to a DH context is potentially threefold.
+A body of transmedia digital fashion work which forms part of Shuttleworth’s BTech: Fashion study was produced.
+This was underpinned by transformative theories of learning.
+The conceptualisation of a fashion photographic shoot which further extends the digital fashion range as transmedia is framed using Latour’s (2005) ANT and can be viewed as emergent socio-technical methodology.
+It is hoped that this co-produced contribution adds in some ways to scholarship of a Second Wave DH which acknowledges the significance of digital tools and digital forms of culture and artefact production to the Humanities.

 LIST OF REFERENCES